-Some of my past work can be found in the journals Telos, the AAG Review of Books, Capitalism Nature Socialism, and soon Environmental Humanities.
-I am also a reviewer for the journal Global Policy.
+Some of my past work can be found in the journals Telos, the AAG Review of Books, Capitalism Nature Socialism, and soon Historical Materialism.
+I am also a reviewer for the journal Global Policy and Technics and Civilization.
 I have recently become a strong supporter of open-access journals, and will be publishing the articles derived from my dissertation in exclusively in open-access journals as well.

 I am current teaching full time at the International School of Budapest, where I am both the Grade 8 homeroom teacher in social studies and the IB Geography instructor.
 I am also the adviser for the school's new Student Council.
 Part time I also teach Political Science and Communications at McDaniel College, Budapest.
 Previously I was Associate Faculty of History and Sociology at Skagit Valley College.

 When not teaching and writing, I am playing trombone, wooden folk flutes, and the zurna.
 I currently have a new group based out of Budapest called Diffraction, which will be touring Eastern and Central Europe over the Spring and Summer.
 We play creative improvised music.